petermchale/dairy-spread/README.md

 ```

 ## TODO
-* remove dependency on `gspread` and credentials by following https://youtu.be/VLdrgE8iJZI
+* remove dependency on `gspread` and the overly complicated process of obtaining credentials by following https://youtu.be/VLdrgE8iJZI